 The Mesaverde Formation in the Oregon Basin crops out as thick, indurated sandstone hogbacks interspersed with thinner, less resistant mud- and claystones.
 Hewett (1926) records a thickness of 303 to 442 meters for the formation across the basin.
 The upper part, the Teapot Sandstone Member, is composed of sandstone beds approximately 37–94 m thick that are fine to medium grained and white to gray in color (Hewett, 1926; Johnson et al., 1998).
 The Teapot contains some of the most consolidated sandstones of the Mesaverde, where it forms the most prominent hogbacks ringing the basin via the differential erosion of the softer overlying Meeteetse Formation.
-The middle and lower parts of the Mesaverde Formation are composed of channel sandstone beds 1.5–15 m thick that are interspersed with more frequent clay- and siltstone beds (0.3–9 m) than in the overlying Teapot Sandstone Member.
+The middle and lower parts of the Mesaverde Formation are composed of channel sandstone beds 1.5–15 m thick that are interspersed with more numerous clay- and siltstone beds (0.3–9 m) than in the overlying Teapot Sandstone Member.
 (Hewett, 1926; Johnson et al, 1998).
-In the middle part of the basin these sands are easily distinguished from the Teapot Sandstone because they are lighter in color and more dissected, appearing as graduated tiers.
+In the middle part of the basin, these sands are easily distinguished from the Teapot Sandstone because they are lighter in color and more dissected, appearing as graduated tiers.
 Coal beds of varying size are found throughout the Mesaverde Formation, with the most prominent concentration in the lower 91–122 meters (Hewett, 1926).
-The Mesaverde of the Oregon Basin is interpreted as predominantly coastal plain fluvial deposits with an uncommon record of near shore shallow and marginal marine environments seen in some sandstones and shales.
-This contrasts with the general increase of these marine and marine-influenced paleoenvironments in the Mesaverde Formation progressing easterly across the Bighorn Basin (Johnson et al., 1998).
+The Mesaverde of the Oregon Basin is interpreted as predominantly coastal plain fluvial deposits with a few near shore shallow and marginal marine environments seen in some sandstones and shales.
+This contrasts with the general increase of these marine and marine-influenced paleoenvironments in the Mesaverde Formation progressing eastward across the Bighorn Basin (Johnson et al., 1998).

 Figure 1: Locality RAM V2021009 (star), discovery site of RAM 28750, within outcrops of the Mesaverde Formation (red) in the Bighorn Basin of Wyoming, USA.
 The gray area indicates Park County.